alexcumplido/alexcumplido/README.md

 ### Hello there!

 Translating business logic into an easy-to-use UI is my passion.
 Driven by team collaboration, I enjoy participating in tech meetups and Hackathons.
-Currently working with Sass, React, JavaScript, and TypeScript.
+Currently working with Sass, JavaScript, TypeScript, and React.
 Also interested in TDD principles and accessibility standards.

 👨‍💻 See my <strong>[website](https://alexcumplido.github.io/portfolio/)</strong> for more information!